1972–73 Virginia Squires season: ABA Draft

-Dispersal Draft
+ABA Dispersal Draft

-Months after the original ABA draft for this year concluded, the ABA held their first ever dispersal draft on July 13, 1972 after it was found out by the ABA itself that neither "The Floridians" nor the Pittsburgh Condors would be able to continue operations either in their original locations or elsewhere in the U.S.A. (or even Canada in the case of "The Floridians").
-Unlike the main draft they did during the months of March and April, this draft would last for only six rounds as a one day deal and would have the nine remaining inaugural ABA teams selecting players that were left over at the time from both "The Floridians" and Pittsburgh Condors franchises (including draft picks from both teams there) and obtain their player rights from there.
+Months after the original ABA draft for this year concluded, the ABA held their first ever dispersal draft on July 13, 1972, after it was found out by the ABA itself that neither "The Floridians" nor the Pittsburgh Condors would be able to continue operations either in their original locations or elsewhere in the U.S.A. (or even Canada in the case of "The Floridians").
+Unlike the main draft they did during the months of March and April, this draft would last for only six rounds as a one-day deal and would have the nine remaining inaugural ABA teams selecting players that were left over at the time from both "The Floridians" and Pittsburgh Condors franchises (including draft picks from both teams there) and obtain their player rights from there.
 Any players from either franchise that wouldn't be selected during this draft would be placed on waivers and enter free agency afterward.
 Interestingly, only 42 total players were selected by the nine remaining ABA teams at the time of the dispersal draft, meaning everyone else that was available from both teams was considered a free agent to the ABA not long afterward.
-Not only that, the Squires joined the Memphis Pros turned Memphis Tams as one of only two ABA teams to use up all six rounds of their selections in this draft, though the Squires didn't obtain a second first round pick like Memphis did due to them not being considered one of the four worst ABA teams that season to survive the previous season, but they did get the last pick of the dispersal draft by comparison.
+Not only that, the Squires joined the Memphis Pros turned Memphis Tams as one of only two ABA teams to use up all six rounds of their selections in this draft, though the Squires didn't obtain a second first-round pick like Memphis did due to them not being considered one of the four worst ABA teams that season to survive the previous season, but they did get the last pick of the dispersal draft by comparison.
 Even so, the following players were either Floridians or Condors players that the Squires acquired during this dispersal draft.